samslezek/diymusic/README.md

 # JavaScript Metronome

 A simple metronome web app written in JavasScript and jQuery.
-It uses the [Howler.js](https://howlerjs.com/) as a wrapper for the WebAudio API.
+It uses the [Howler.js](https://howlerjs.com/) library as a wrapper for the WebAudio API.
 This library will also fall back to HTML5 audio if WebAudio isn't available.

 # Controls
 There are 3 controls for the metronome: